I recently fitted a fan in my bathroom ceiling, which discharged through the roof via a plastic pipe.

 Mark the vent pipe no more than 80mm above the insulation.
 I like using masking tape to mark this line because it provides a neat line around the pipe.
 Use your hacksaw to cut the pipe around the marked line.

-Note: You may have to make two cuts (one above and one below the masking tape) if there is no flexible pipe.
-The second cut is required because the trap adds 25mm (see step 3) to the overall length of pipework.
+Note: If there is no flexible pipe, you may have to make two cuts (one above and one below the masking tape).
+The second cut is required because the trap adds 25mm (see step 3) to the overall length of the pipework.

 Step 3: Fit the Condensation Trap